Arrive Lima, Peru

 Lima | Colonial Splendor & Inspiring Artifacts

-Explore Peru’s capital, visiting the Plaza Mayor, which is the birthplace of the city of Lima, and the beautiful Cathedral, built in the 16th century.
-Continue with a journey into the past, exploring Casa Aliaga, Lima’s oldest colonial mansion.
+After a welcome briefing, enjoy an interactive Chef’s Table culinary experience where your chef deftly demonstrates and you assist in the preparation of a variety of Peruvian dishes.
+After lunch, explore Peru’s capital, visiting the Plaza Mayor, which is the birthplace of the city of Lima, and the beautiful Cathedral, built in the 16th century.
+Next, visit Casa Aliaga, Lima’s oldest colonial mansion.
 Built in 1535 by the illustrious Spanish conquistador Jeronimo de Aliaga, this incredible relic of colonial splendor has been home to 17 generations of his descendants ever since.
 Note the grace of the wood and marble staircase leading up to a fine entrance patio.
-View its beautiful rooms, the family chapel, the Golden Salon with incredible golden mirrors, and a beautiful upper gallery, which is home to some important paintings from the Cusco School.
+View its beautiful rooms; the family chapel; the Golden Salon with incredible golden mirrors; and a beautiful upper gallery, which is home to some important paintings from the Cusco School.
 Spend time exploring the Larco Museum, one of the city’s best museums for pre-Columbian artifacts.
-This evening, see the impressive Huaca Pucllana archaeological site before a welcome dinner of contemporary Peruvian cuisine at the on-site restaurant.
+Then, enjoy a welcome dinner at the on-site restaurant.

 Sacred Valley | Like a Journey Back in Time

+When school is in session, visit the Kuychi Center to meet the underprivileged children at Niños del Arco Iris (Children of the Rainbow), a project supported by A&K Philanthropy.
 Explore the Sacred Valley of the Incas with a visit to a remote village seemingly frozen in time.
 Experience complete cultural immersion as you delve into the ancient agricultural methods they have used for centuries to support themselves in this challenging Andean mountain environment.
-When school is in session, visit the Kuychi Center to meet the underprivileged children at Niños del Arco Iris (Children of the Rainbow), a project supported by A&K Philanthropy.
-Enjoy lunch locally before returning to your lodge to prepare for your visit to Machu Picchu with a private, interactive lecture from a renowned scholar and certified expert on the Incan ruins.
+Enjoy lunch locally before returning to your lodge.
+Spend your afternoon at leisure, enjoying the amenities of your accommodations and dine tonight at the restaurant on site.

 Machu Picchu | Bingham’s Stunning Discovery

-Today’s exploration begins with a visit to the imposing fortress of Ollantaytambo.
-A formidable structure of massive stone terraces that hug the mountain slopes, it is the site of the Incas’ greatest victory over the invading Spanish.
-Next, journey deep into the Andes toward Machu Picchu on board the glasstopped Vistadome train, gazing out at the spectacular Peruvian countryside.
+Prepare for your visit to Machu Picchu with a private, interactive lecture from a renowned scholar and certified expert on the Incan ruins.
+Briefly visit Ollantaytambo Fortress, a formidable structure of massive stone terraces that hug the mountain slopes — and the site of the Incas’ greatest victory over the invading Spanish.
+Next, journey deep into the Andes toward Machu Picchu on board the PeruRail Sacred Valley, a train inspired by the elegance of the 1920s, which is reflected in both its Dining and Observatory Bar Cars, gazing out at the spectacular Peruvian countryside.
 Arrive to begin a thrilling overnight stay at the only hotel located on site at Machu Picchu, exploring the breathtaking Incan city from sunrise to sunset.
 Overlooking the Urubamba River and discovered in a hidden tangle of trees atop a mountain by American historian Hiram Bingham in 1911, Machu Picchu forever holds the secret of its passing — its Incan inhabitants left no written records of its purpose.
 Built in the 15th century at the height of the Inca empire, it was most likely the estate of an emperor.
 Curiously, excavations here have revealed skeletons, artifacts and woolen clothing, but no gold.
 Tour the ruins with your expert guide, and then enjoy exploring on your own.
 You may view the Temple of the Sun or Intihuatana, a ritual stone that may have been an astronomical clock or calendar.
 As you wander, sense the majesty of the age-old stone walls and picture life as it might have been for the leaders, warriors, priests and craftsman who once inhabited this Incan citadel some 8,000 feet above sea level.
 Tonight, rest easy in your accommodations, designed to echo the soaring natural surroundings.

 Machu Picchu/Cusco | Walking the Spectacular Ruins

 Rise with the sun to walk through Machu Picchu in the early morning mist before the crowds arrive, for an experience some consider the spiritual highlight of the journey.
 You may opt for a hike to Inti Punku (Sun Gate), the entry point to the ruins from the Inca Trail, or trek up to Huayna Picchu, the high mountain that forms the backbone of the ruins, to enjoy spectacular views of the surrounding area.
-After your explorations, bid adieu to this “Lost City of the Incas” and return to Cusco aboard the Vistadome train, savoring incomparable views of the mountain scenery that surrounds you.
+After your explorations, bid adieu to this ‘Lost City of the Incas’ and board the Vistadome train to Ollantaytambo.
+Continue to Cusco where you check in to your hotel, once a 16th-century monastery.

 Cusco | The Immense Stone Marvel of Sacsayhuaman